BRIGHTHOUSE MODERN DAY SLAVERY STATEMENT 2019/20

-This is our third annual statement on Modern Slavery and this has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by BrightHouse and other relevant group companies and the ongoing work and commitments to prevent modern slavery and human trafficking in its business and supply chains.
+This is our fourth annual statement on modern slavery and has been published in accordance with the Modern Slavery Act 2015.
+It sets out the ongoing work undertaken by BrightHouse, including relevant group companies, and gives the commitment to prevent modern slavery and human trafficking within our business and supply chain.

-We know that slavery, servitude, forced labour and human trafficking (Modern Slavery) is a global and growing issue given the rapid rise in global migration, existing in every region in the world and in every type of economy, whether industrialised, developing or in transition.
-No sector or industry can be considered immune or untainted.
-BrightHouse has a zero tolerance approach to Modern Slavery of any kind within our operations and supply chain.
-We all have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.
-We are committed to strengthening our proposition and further developing robust systems and management tools to ensure there are no opportunities for Modern Slavery to exist in our supply Chain.
+BrightHouse has a zero tolerance approach to modern slavery of any kind within our operations and supply chain.
+We understand that we have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
+We are committed to strengthening our business practices and further developing robust systems and management tools to ensure there are no opportunities for modern slavery to exist in our supply chain.

-We purchase products on a worldwide basis.
-We recognise that, whilst there are different legal, financial and cultural environments in different countries.
-BrightHouse aims to buy products from suppliers and factories which can demonstrate an awareness of, and comply with, the appropriate social and ethical standards.
+We purchase products worldwide and recognise that all countries have different legal, financial and cultural environments.
+BrightHouse aims to buy products from suppliers and factories that can demonstrate an awareness of, and compliance with, the appropriate social and ethical standards.

 Due diligence processes

 For suppliers of our own brand and non-premium products, we carry out comprehensive due diligence and factory audits.
 We check that our producers meet at least the minimum standards in respect of health and safety, wages, working hours, equal opportunities, freedom of association, collective bargaining and disciplinary procedures, while also making it explicit that the employment of any form of forced or child labour is wholly unacceptable.